trietdao301/ChatApp/README.md

-A chat application using React Socket.io, and Flask Python.
+A chat application using React Socket.io, and Flask Python.<br>

-To Start: npm run start
+## Available Scripts

+In the project directory, you can run:

+### `npm run start`

+Runs the app in the development mode.<br>

 ![Sample Image](./picture/login_screen_shot.png)
 ![Sample Image](./picture/chat_screen_shot.png)